-Sarunya Tienthavorn Chief Human Resources Officer

-Responsible for driving the development and execution of AIA Thailand's People Strategy to support the company's business growth, focusing on talent and leadership development, succession planning, as well as organizational and performance management.
+Sarunya Tienthavorn Chief Human Resources Officer Responsible for driving the development and execution of AIA Thailand's People Strategy to support the company's business growth, focusing on talent and leadership development, succession planning, as well as organizational and performance management.
 Managing overall HR activities to ensure that all AIA policies / procedures properly adopted and executed efficiently and effectively.

-Johann Detoit Chief Investment Officer

-Responsible for formulating and directing the overall investment plan and asset allocation strategy and implementation of the asset allocation and yield enhancement strategies to maximize investment portfolio with proper risk management to support insurance products & asset liability management.
+Johann Dutoit Chief Investment Officer Responsible for formulating and directing the overall investment plan and asset allocation strategy and implementation of the asset allocation and yield enhancement strategies to maximize investment portfolio with proper risk management to support insurance products & asset liability management.
+Alisa Simaroj Chief Life Officer Responsible for ensuring AIA's products, services and internal operations / business processes meet the required quality standards.

-Loo Boon Teik Chief Risk Officer

-Responsible for the development of relevant risk and compliance framework, policies and procedures and overseeing the implementation of an effective risk assessment and compliance program.
+Loo Boon Teik Chief Risk Officer Responsible for the development of relevant risk and compliance framework, policies and procedures and overseeing the implementation of an effective risk assessment and compliance program.
 Engaging with key business stakeholders to ensure key regulatory, ethical, financial and operation risks (including emerging risks) are identified and properly managed, and ensure compliance with all regulatory requirements.

-Chiraporn Kanistarath

-Chief Corporate Solutions &

-Partnership Distribution

-Responsible for synergizing both Corporate Solutions and Partnership Distribution teams' capacity to leverage the relationship management with partners of AIA Thailand.

-Dr. Christian Roland Chief Strategy & Digital Officer

-Responsible for leading the development and execution of corporate strategy as well as digital strategy to drive the digital transformation roadmap for successful adoption of digital technologies across the entire business.
+Chiraporn Kanistarath Chief Corporate Solutions & Partnership Distribution Officer Responsible for synergizing both Corporate Solutions and Partnership Distribution teams' capacity to leverage the relationship management with partners of AIA Thailand.
+Dr. Christian Roland Chief Strategy & Digital Officer Responsible for leading the development and execution of corporate strategy as well as digital strategy to drive the digital transformation roadmap for successful adoption of digital technologies across the entire business.